Assyro AI

 GMP Training Frequency Recommendations

-Role-Specific ProceduresUpon hire, upon change, annual reviewSOP revisions, equipment changes, process improvements
+Role-Specific ProceduresUpon hire and whenever responsibilities or procedures changeSOP revisions, equipment changes, process improvements

-Equipment OperationInitial qualification, annual verificationNew equipment, upgrades, recurring issues
+Equipment OperationInitial qualification plus retraining as neededNew equipment, upgrades, recurring issues

-Documentation PracticesInitial and as neededAudit findings, new batch record formats, electronic system changes
+Documentation PracticesInitial and updated as procedures or record systems changeAudit findings, new record formats, electronic system changes

 Outsourcing vs. Internal GMP Training